mtolly/onyx/haskell/README.md

     To use, ensure that there are no notes or events authored for a difficulty you want to be filled in.
     (For Pro Keys, remove the `PART REAL_KEYS_?` track entirely.)

+  * Hanging Pro Keys notes

+    Looks for cases in a Pro Keys track where a range shift occurs less than 1 second before a note that is not visible in the previous range.